A secure and healthy home is the hub of family life and provides a foundation for building strong communities.

 Cold and damp housing all too often results in poor health outcomes, as described in

-Health and housing, which creates substantial costs for individuals, families and society as a whole.
+Healthy homes.
+This creates substantial costs for individuals, families and society as a whole.

 Our rental housing stock is typically in poorer condition than owner-occupied homes.
 We must work to ensure landlords are better able to maintain and repair their properties.